steinwurf/nalu/README.rst

 Usage
 =====

-The library is header only so you just need to set the include path to use it.
+The library is header-only, so you just need to set the include path to use it.

 See the unit tests in ``test/src/`` for usage/API examples.